echeverrimontes/GISPython/README.md

 It is in this repository as Selenium.py: https://github.com/felipunky/GISPython/blob/master/Selenium.py

-To use it you must have installed Selenium, if you already have pip, you only go to Terminal or the Command-Prompt and type:
+To use it you must have installed python 2.7.9, and the Selenium library, through pip, you only go to Terminal or the Command-Prompt and type:

 pip install selenium